vvitsivakumar/test/Preview.md

 - RHEL-based servers

 ## Introduction
-This script is designed to check and troubleshoot common issues in a Faveo Helpdesk.
+The script is designed to ensure that all essential services and configurations on the Faveo-installed server are functioning correctly.
+It helps validate system components, identify configuration or connectivity issues, and maintain a stable and healthy Faveo Helpdesk environment.
 It includes the following diagnostic checks:

 SSL Check
 → Verifies SSL certificate validity for the domain.